ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

 **As you notice, the sums' distribution switched from a uniform to something that looks vaguely like a Gaussian.** Just think about it for a second.
 Why does the number 7 appear so often as the sum of two dice?
 Well, because many combinations could end up having a sum of 7.
 E.g., 2 + 5, 5 + 2, 1 + 6, 6 + 1, 3 + 4, 4 + 3.
 The same logic applies to 6 as well.
 However, to get some very large sum, say 12, there is only one combination, namely 6 + 6.
 The same applies to small sums, like 2, which is realized only by 1 + 1.

 If we keep going by throwing more dice, say 4, the sums' distribution will get even closer to a normal distribution. **There will be even more combinations of dice summing up to a "center" value, rather than in some extreme value.** In the following figure we plot the number of distinct combinations that yield all possible sums in a "roll 4 dice" scenario.
-Isn't it somewhat spooky that this plot itself is normal? :P
+There is a clear correspondence between the number of generating combinations and the frequency a sum appears.

 <p align="center">
  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/normal_dist/combinations.png" alt="Sum of dice plot">